Giant magnetoelectric effect in pure manganite-manganite heterostructures: Introduction

 The rest of the paper is organized as follows.
 In Sec.
-II we introduce our phenomenological Hamiltonian (based on cooperative Jahn-Teller physics) using which we deduce the charge distribution in Sec.
-III and establish the ferroelectric effect of our oxide-oxide heterostructure.
+II we introduce our phenomenological Hamiltonian (based on cooperative electron-phonon-interaction physics) using which we deduce the charge distribution in the continuum approximation.
+We also provide a simple analytic treatment for the magnetic profile and demonstrate a giant magnetoelectric effect in a few-layered heterostructure.
 Next, in Sec.
-IV we show how the charge profile across the interface produces magnetic phases (much like the phase diagram of LSMO) and show how the interface charge affects magnetism on both sides of it.
+III, we adopt a more detailed numerical approach and introduce a Hamiltonian that includes additional kinetic terms, work functions, and discrete lattice effects.
+Here, magnetoelectric effect is studied in symmetric lattices (involving equal number of LMO and CMO layers) as well as in asymmetric lattices using Monte Carlo simulations.
 We close in Sec.
-V with our concluding observations.
+IV with our concluding observations.